 - High availability and reliabilityDocker images that you push to Yandex Container Registry are stored in fault-tolerant storage in geographically distributed availability zones.
 Automatic replication is configured for all the data in the storage: each replica changes when Docker images are edited, created, or deleted.

 - Common tools for working with registriesYou don’t need to learn new APIs and tools to work with Yandex Container Registry.
 You can use the standard Docker CLI: the service is compatible with the Docker Registry HTTP API V2.

 - Security and access controlDocker images are transmitted to and from Yandex Container Registry via HTTPS.
 You choose who can view, pull, push, or delete Docker images for your registries.

-Yandex Container Registry can be used when developing containers.
-For example, you can configure the automation system to work with your registry in Yandex Container Registry as part of continuous integration.
+Yandex Container Registry can be used when deploying containerized application.
+For example, you can configure the automation system to work with your registry in Yandex Container Registry as a part of continuous integration.

 The microservice architecture is designed to structure applications as a set of small, independent, and easily changeable services.
 Containers are perfect to run small, loosely coupled services and have the following advantages:

 — You can include all the service’s software dependencies in the container image.

 — Any applications and any programming languages can be used in containers.

 — With container image version control, you can track the history of changes until they are created.

 — You can test your containers locally and deploy the same version anywhere in the required quantity.